Our Policies & Procedures

 - GMA2: Written information letting parents know how to access:

-- Information concerning their child;
+- Information concerning their tamariki;

 - The service’s operational documents; and